 Next, fold your printed template down the middle (along the dotted line) with the instructions on the outside.
 Using 4 sheets at a time, fold the crepe paper in half and assemble a ‘book’ with the template sheet as the cover.

-Secure the top of your book with a little masking tape so that the crepe paper doesn’t slip when you are cutting out the shapes.
+Secure the top of your book with a little masking tape.
+This is to stop the crepe paper slipping when you are cutting out the shapes.

 2. CUTTING OUT THE ASSEMBLED SHEETS